orjangj/neotest-ctest/README.md

 ## Limitations

+- CMake/CTest out-of-source builds not supported.
+CTestTestfile.cmake is
+  expected to be on a path accessible from project root.
+I.e.
+  `build/CTestTestfile.cmake` or `build/<config>/CTestTestfile.cmake` (where
+  `<config>` could be something like a `Debug` configuration or similar).
 - Does not compile the source and tests.
   [cmake-tools](https://github.com/Civitasv/cmake-tools.nvim) is highly
   recommended as a companion plugin to manage compilation of tests.
 - Attempts to auto-detect the CTest test directory.
 For Multi-config projects, it will select the first CTest enabled configuration found.
+- No colored output (see https://gitlab.kitware.com/cmake/cmake/-/issues/17620)
 - Does not support the debugging feature of neotest + nvim-dap (yet)
 - Not configurable (yet)